We used CB Insights' patent search engine to track recent publications from Google, Uber, Ford, and others.

 This Uber patent application for a “city planning tool” ties directly to the company’s recently-unveiled Movement tool, which provides urban planners and policymakers access to travel times and traffic patterns from select Uber cities.
 As an example use case, the application details how the tool can be used to gauge average vehicle speeds on selected streets before and after a construction project.

-Amid the company’s deluge of negative publicity in 2017 and generally antagonistic relationship with local governments, Uber Movement represents a rare olive branch from the company.
+On the heels of a deluge of negative publicity in 2017 (comebined with a generally antagonistic relationship with local governments), Uber Movement represents a rare olive branch from the company.
 The patent’s filing dates back to October 2015, showing that the tool has been in gestation for several years.

 Date published (application): 3/16/2017